Preimplantation genetic testing for aneuploidy can help you make informed decisions about fertility

 Preimplantation genetic testing for aneuploidy (PGT-A) was once called preimplantation genetic screening (PGS).
 Our Nashville fertility clinic team recommends this type of testing to patients who are concerned about chromosomal abnormalities.
 It’s also a great option for women are over 35, patients who have had recurrent miscarriages or repeated IVF failure, or have unexplained infertility.
 PGT-A provides valuable information that can help men and women have healthy families.

-What is preimplantation genetic screening?
+What is preimplantation genetic testing for aneuploidy?

-- At the reference lab, embryologists count the number of chromosomes in each sample.
+At the reference lab, the embryologists count the number of chromosomes in each sample.
 Most humans have a total of 23 pairs of chromosomes.
 If an embryo has too many or too few chromosomes, it may have chromosomal problems.

 - Implantation failure

 - Chromosomal disorders like Down syndrome or Turner syndrome

 - Other issues that may cause a fertility treatment to fail

 In addition, PGT-A at our Nashville fertility clinic helps to prevent pregnancies with multiples because physicians are able to transfer one embryo at a time, and the embryo that is transferred will have a higher chance of resulting in a viable pregnancy.